ryan-mcclue/unsw/comp4920/ass2.md

 Utilising a statistical model of explanation, transparency is the ability to understand which input features most influenced the decision that was made.

 Modern explainable AI techniques like LIME (Local Interpretable Model-agnostic Explanations) achieve this by approximating complex models with simpler, interpretable ones in the local region around a specific decision.
 Rather than providing a complete decision trace, these methods offer simplified explanations of what features were most important for a particular output.
 For instance, in an image classification task, LIME might highlight which regions of an image most strongly influenced the model's decision.
 This approach acknowledges that while the full computational process may be too complex to fully comprehend, we can still gain meaningful insights into what the system considers important for its decisions

+Good xAI can inform users and stakeholders
+Indeed the black-box nature of systems raises idea of inscrutable decision (i.e. can't be scrutinised by humans)

 Posthoc Model agnostic xAI, make no assumptions about internal of model, just input and output.
 Quantify input of features, e.g. name, age, credit history and rank based on importance.